How Lipper award winners are playing small-cap stocks

-NEW YORK, March 15 (Reuters) - With little attention from Wall Street analysts and more than 2,000 companies to choose from, the vast universe of small caps can overwhelm investors looking for the next big thing.
+NEW YORK (Reuters) - With little attention from Wall Street analysts and more than 2,000 companies to choose from, the vast universe of small caps can overwhelm investors looking for the next big thing.

 The surging stock market offers little help.
 In a year when the Russell 2000 index of small-cap stocks is already up nearly 10 percent, portfolio managers are facing one of the few downsides of a stock market rally: how to find stocks that will still look good two or three years from now, no matter market conditions.